lucia-auth/lucia/documentation/content/guidebook/email-verification-links/$nextjs-app.md

 #### Validating emails

-Validating emails are notoriously hard as the RFC defining them is rather complicated.
+Validating emails is notoriously hard as the RFC defining them is rather complicated.
 Here, we're checking:

 - There's one `@`
 - There's at least a single character before `@`